cvxgrp/a2dr/README.md

 For a brief introduction to prox-affine forms and the comparisons with conic forms, see our [companion slides](http://web.stanford.edu/~junziz/papers/prox_affine/prox_affine.pdf).

+Some more comments on privacy and compactness:
-In practice, the data and source code that define the proximal oracle can be securely encrypted (e.g., via compilation) so that privacy is preserved.
+* In practice, the data and source code that define the proximal oracle can be securely encrypted (e.g., via compilation) so that privacy is preserved.
 For example, in Python, we can convert the `.py` file containing the proximal operator function into an encrypted `.so` file via the [Cython](https://cython.org/) extension.

-The compactness advantage is also partly exemplified by the comparison between `a2dr` and `SCS` in the sparse covariance estimation example in our [paper](http://www.stanford.edu/~boyd/papers/a2dr.html).
+* The compactness advantage is also partly exemplified by the comparison between `a2dr` and `SCS` in the sparse covariance estimation example in our [paper](http://www.stanford.edu/~boyd/papers/a2dr.html).

 ### Usage
 After installing `a2dr`, you can import `a2dr` using